SUPREME LP RECORDINGS

 GERSHWIN-PORGY AND BESS-MAAZEL-LONDON OSA 13116/DECCA SET 609-11

-This is the most famous opera by an American composer, and it includes some of the most memorable melodies of the entire 20th Century.
+This is the single most famous opera by an American composer, and it includes some of the most memorable melodies of the entire 20th Century.
 This album claimed to be the first "complete" recording of the opera.

 The sonics are superb; very similar to Solti/Carmen set in quality, but with superior dynamics and a huge soundstage.
 I have compared the Decca with the London pressings and discovered the usual results: If the stampers are the same, the sonics are the same.
 No surprise.
+There is also a reissue from Speakers Corner.
+It may be better than any of the originals, but I haven't heard it yet.

 "BEST OF THE BUNCH"?